antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Opening link from email or external app results in scrolling to wrong window.

+- * BUG: When opening a PDF, window has no title.
+Revert to URL if possible.
+  ( Not reproducible -- have opened some PDFs w/o issue)

 ========
 Attempt to debug leakTest with babel-node and node-inspector: